nstringham/connexagon/README.md

     npx supabase start
     ```

-1.  create a `.env.local` file and fill in the information from the previous step
+1. Create a `.env.local` file and fill in the information from the previous step

     ```
     PUBLIC_SUPABASE_URL=<your API URL>